mikebowler/jekyll_jirametrics/config_charts.md

 Note that this requires graphviz to be installed.
 See the [GraphViz](https://graphviz.org/download/) website for installation instructions.

-You can customize this chart with a bit of code
+You can customize this chart with two different kinds of rules.
+One to describe the actual issues themselves and the other to describe the links between issues.

-**Customizing the issue boxes**
+### `issue_rules`

-Rules options
+To customize the individual issues.

 | Rule | Description |
 |:--------|:-------|